GSA/ficam-playbooks/_playbooks/playbook-autopen.md

 An agency must define the delegation process, including maintaining, auditing, and measuring the process through a standard operating procedure.
 Collaborate in the early stages of development with your technology and security officials to create an agreeable process within the agency's risk appetite.
 The rules or Standard Operating Procedure should include the following elements.

 1. An agency policy that delegates the Federal Register signing authority to leverage a digital autopen.
 2. A process to receive delegation approval and affix a digital autopen signature to a document.
-See [Appendix F](#appendix-f-template-decision-document) for an example of a decision document.
+See [the decision document](#template-decision-document) for an example of a decision document.
 3. A process to obtain a role-based certificate.
 Required and optional controls are in [Step 2]((#step-2-define-controls).

-See [Appendix C](#appendix-c-templates) for an example of standard operating procedures.
+See [Appendix C](#appendix-c-templates) for sample templates including standard operating procedures.

 ### User Agreement
 A user must understand their responsibilities and the requirements to use and protect a digital autopen certificate.
-See [Appendix D](#appendix-d-template-user-agreement) for an example of a user agreement.
+See the [user agreement template](#template-user-agreement) for an example of a user agreement.
 An agency may define additional annual training or refresher requirements.
 The user signs the agreement to obtain a certificate.

 ### Issuance Request